-- Set up and operate your credit union accounts on your behalf; - Meet our obligations to you under the Credit Union's Registered Rules; - Provide savings, loan, transaction, and other financial and educational services to you as a member; - Process your Life Saving, Loan Protection or Death Benefit Insurance claims and associated payments.
-Please note this can involve us processing health related personal data, which is special category data; - Keep our records up to date to contact you when required and provide the best customer service; - Respond to your requests and provide information; - Address any complaint you may have about our services; - Meet our legal obligations and respond to requests from the Central Bank, courts, or enforcement authorities; - Produce internal management information to run our business and identify ways in which we can improve our services; - Provide relevant information to other financial service providers in the event of you requesting this or when you transfer to another credit union; - Perform any other financial services or co-operative activities which we are obliged to undertake, or which we have gained your consent to perform; - Keep you informed about our products and services
+- Set up and operate your credit union accounts on your behalf; - Meet our obligations to you under the Credit Union's Registered Rules; - Provide savings, loan, transaction, and other financial and educational services to you as a member: - Process your Life Saving, Loan Protection or Death Benefit Insurance claims and associated payments; - Keep our records up to date to contact you when required and provide the best customer service; - Respond to your requests and provide information; - Address any complaint you may have about our services; - Meet our legal obligations and respond to requests from the Central Bank, courts, or enforcement authorities; - Produce internal management information to run our business and identify ways in which we can improve our services; - Provide relevant information to other financial service providers in the event of you requesting this or when you transfer to another credit union; and; - Perform any other financial services or co-operative activities which we are obliged to undertake, or which we have gained your consent to perform - Keep you informed about our products and services

-&lt;sup>4 Under our Rules (Rule 23), by filling in a form of nomination, our members can nominate their property to a person (or persons).
+4 Under our Rules (Rule 23), by filling in a form of nomination, our members can nominate their property to a person (or persons).
 This means that, should the member die, on the credit union receiving satisfactory proof of the death of a member, payment of the nominated property is made to the nominated person(s).

-GDPR, Article 13 (1)(c)
+5 GDPR, Article 13 (1)(c)